-The 'marginal' control effectiveness rating for ammonia relates to the existing uncertainties surrounding potential eutrophication risks from ammonia.
-Increased understanding of this hazard may result in this risk profile being reduced, particularly given the incremental predicted annual loads are well within observed natural variability of total nitrogen within Magela Creek.
+The 'marginal' control effectiveness rating for ammonia relates to the existing uncertainties surrounding potential eutrophication risks from ammonia given the relatively high annual loads predicted.
+Increased understanding of this hazard may result in the control effectiveness rating being improved and the risk profile being reduced, particularly given the incremental predicted annual loads are well within observed natural variability of total nitrogen within Magela Creek.